Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/logic/if-else.md

       ::
   - name: Auto Type
     type: Toggle
-    default: false
+    default: true
     description: |
-      By default, values which have not already been typed are treated as text, or `string`{lang=cs} variables.
+      Without Auto Type, values are treated as text, or `string`{lang=cs} variables, which may result in surprising results like "`15`" being `Less Than` "`2`"

       Enable `Auto Type` to automatically determine the type for the variable value.
+This is usually what you want, unless you are deliberately performing lexicographic (alphabetical) comparison on text which might happen to contain numbers.

       For example:
       - `0`{lang=cs} can be auto-typed to a numeric type such as `int`{lang=cs} or `long`{lang=cs}